gabixz/bone-allografts-febio-models/README.md

 # bone-allografts-febio-models
-This is a repository for the finite element models developped in FEBioStudio for the 29 bone allografts samples employed in the study.
+This is a repository for the finite element models developped in FEBioStudio for the 29 bone allografts samples employed in the following study:

+Citation: Xiong, Z.; Rouquier, L.; Chappard, C.; Bachy, M.; Huang, X.; Potier, E.; Bensidhoum, M.; Hoc, T. A New Microarchitecture-Based
+Parameter to Predict the Micromechanical Properties of Bone Allografts.
+Materials 2023, 16, 3349. https://doi.org/10.3390/ma16093349

+Please contact the following email address to have access to the models: zhuang.xiong@etu.u-paris.fr.

 All the files can be opened with FEBioStudio v.1.9.0.